-Creating an estate plan is an important process for individuals at any age.
+Creating an estate plan now is an important process for individuals at any age.
 This includes young people who have no reason to believe that their health is in question.
-There are many benefits to creating an estate plan while you are young.
+There are many benefits to being proactive and addressing this important matter, while you are young.

 Why should you consider creating an estate plan at a young age?
 The following is an overview: